spencermountain/ca-inflation/README.md

 // 2024-01-01
 ```

+## Notes

+The CPI is an official attempt to reckon the changes of the purchasing power of a normal household.
+Data for this is available annually, since Jan 1915.

+Regarding the calculation, there are apparently some subtle caveats which I do not understand.
+Results are comparable to many commercial calculators - although there is little agreement even between them.

-please let me know if there are any issues.
-This is important information.
+Please let me know if there are any issues.
+This is important information, and this stuff is really more difficult than it should be.

 ### See also
 * [us-inflation](https://www.npmjs.com/package/us-inflation) by @jeremiak